jjts/ist-grademgr/README.md

 	    * Rows do not need to be ordered

-## Run the porgram to generate a database
+## Run the program to generate a database

 $ grademgr --create_db students.csv

-This creates a database stored in file sdb.csv containing students' number, name and group
+This creates a database stored in file sdb.csv, containing the students' number, name and group.

 ## Run the program to insert individual grades

 $ grademgr --insert_s your_students_grades.csv

 The new evaluation items in your_students_grades.csv will be added to sdb.csv.
-Existing items will be updated.
+Grades for existing items will be updated.

 ## Run the program to insert group grades

 $ grademgr --insert_g your_groups_grades.csv

 The new evaluation items in your_students_grades.csv will be added to sdb.csv.
-Existing items will be updated.
+Grades for existing items will be updated.

 * Enjoy and feel free to comment, fix, upgrade, etc.